cliske94/Full-Stack-Delivery-App/README.md

 Introduction
 </h1>
 <p>
-The objective of this project is to design and implement a database for an on-campus food delivery service that hires drivers from the student body to pick up and deliver food items.
+The objective of this project is to design and implement a database for an on-campus food delivery service that hires drivers from the UNCC student body to pick up and deliver food items to faculty, staff, and other students.
+The database should be capable of supporting a web application that allows persons to add menu items from a food establishment to a cart and place an order, as well as assigning and dispatching drivers on deliveries.
+The database should provide capability for record keeping of placed orders and rating history for both drivers and businesses.
 </p>

 <h1>